nagapraneethk/Smart-phone-Replica/README.md

 ### Adventure Game:

 This game is played only by a user.
 It is a game in which the user searches for a treasure by solving the riddles.
 We have used a while loop for playing multiple times depending upon the user.
-The library “time.h” is used to pick random riddles in each level of the game.
+The library `time.h` is used to pick random riddles in each level of the game.
 File handling is used to display the ASCII art whenever required in the game.
 Switch cases are used to display the riddles, and hints, and store the result of the riddle.
-In switch cases, if conditions and ‘string comparison’ are used to compare the user-entered answer and the correct answer for the riddle.
+In switch cases, 'if' conditions and ‘string comparison’ are used to compare the user-entered answer and the correct answer for the riddle.

  <img width="273" alt="image" src="https://github.com/nagapraneethk/Smart-phone-Replica/assets/115631392/1149b008-b658-439b-91b2-79e0274d59b2">